 No classic car restoration can be accomplished without sufficient space and many projects have been abandoned for lack of enough room to work efficiently.
 You need a garage or some other enclosed space if you expect to do a complete car restoration.

-A carport isn't really enough, since the thousands of parts on a typical car — when spread out — occupy large areas.
+A carport isn't really enough to completely rehab a car, since the thousands of parts on a typical car — when spread out — occupy large areas.
 You also need a place to actually work on these parts, like a basement workshop.
 If you have a generous friend who does have space, great!
 Otherwise, look around for place to rent.
-Keep in mind that a typical car restoration project will take a minimum of 2 years to complete.
+Keep in mind that a restoring an old car will take a minimum of 2 years to complete.
 Get a lease...there's nothing worse than having to move a dismantled car restoration project (a car moves best on its own wheels) because your friend needs his space back.
 If space is unavailable, put your plans on hold until circumstances change.

 To properly restore a car you must own a good selection of screwdrivers, pliers, socket and open-end wrenches (metric, if your car is foreign).
 If your buying a new set of wrenches, there are several brands of good quality wrenches that have a lifetime warranty.
 Tools can take a beating and it's good to get their replacements at no cost.
 You will also need sheet metal scissors, drills, wire brushes and electrical tools (drill, grinder, sabre saw, etc).
 Get a good, sturdy bench vise that has jaws at least 3 inches wide.
 It's hard to imagine working on automotive components without one.

 During your car restoration project, you will have a need for an engine crane, engine stand, floor jack, air compressor, jack stands, torch, welder and many other specialized tools.
 It's better to rent these tools as needed unless you are confident you will use a given piece of equipment enough in the future to justify its purchase.